edwinst/c64_light_fantastic_reverse_engineering/README.md

 Moving the sensor horizontally or vertically with respect to the dot changes the pulse width, since it changes the shape of the brightness signal seen by the receiver circuit!
 Therefore tuning and reception attempts MUST use the same positioning of the sensor relative to the dot to get good results!

+The program can only be exited by resetting the C64.
+(Sorry about that, but cleaning up the state of the computer would add quite a lot of code to the program.)

 # Summary of disassembled programs